IanLondon/solarpunk-drifters/infrastructure/README.md

 - In AWS Console, in CloudFormation, look at the "Outputs" of this stack.
 Find the value of `GitHubOIDCRoleArn`.
 Copy the ARN (it will look something like `arn:aws:iam::123456789:role/spd-github-oidc-GitHubOIDCRole-foOSpaMfOo`).
 - Go to your GitHub repo, navigate to `Settings > Secrets & Variables > Variables`.
 Create a new variable `AWS_GH_OIDC_ROLE`, paste the ARN you copied as the value.
 Click "Add Variable."
 - Create another variable, `AWS_REGION`.
 Set it to whatever region you're using for the prereqs.
 - Create another variable, `MAIN_STACK_NAME`, and set it to the stack name of the stack you just created.
+(NOTE: if you leave this unset, GitHub Actions will just skip the deploy steps/jobs.
+This is useful if you want CI to do lint/check/test/etc but don't want to pay for AWS!)

 #### Updating the CloudFormation templates